-It is possible to earn an Associate of Arts degree at Pikes Peak Community College in two years by attending college only on the weekends.
-PPCC Weekend College at the Downtown Studio Campus offers a variety of classes for the student who wants to earn a degree but can only attend on the weekends or for the student who just wants to pick up an extra class or two.
-Classes are offered Fridays in the afternoon and evening, and Saturdays throughout the day.
-The Weekend College experience can also be enhanced with online classes.
-Internet and Hybrid offerings, blended classes that allow you the flexibility of combining a traditional classroom experience with at-home Internet learning, are a perfect complement to Weekend College.
-For more information, call 719-502-3000.
+It is possible to earn an Associate of Arts degree at Pikes Peak Community College in two years by attending college on the weekends along with one online class per semester during regular semesters and taking online classes in the summer.

+PPCC Weekend College at the Downtown Studio Campus offers a variety of classes for the student who wants to earn an Associate of Arts degree but can only attend on the weekends or for the student who just wants to pick up an extra class or two.
+Classes are offered Fridays in the evening, Saturdays throughout the day and one Sunday class.